After you proudly receive your diploma and move the tassel on your graduation cap this Spring, the big question on your mind may be, “What’s next?”

 Likewise, the athletic training program’s curriculum and clinical experience with actual patients made it easy for recent Ball State graduate Kyleigh Johnson to transition into a career as a Licensed Athletic Trainer.
 Today, she is on the team at Henry Community Health Sports Medicine and Performance Enhancement in New Castle, Indiana.

 “The course load was challenging but taught me how to evaluate injuries, perform therapeutic interventions, execute rehabilitations, document correctly, and so much more,” Johnson said.
 “This, along with immersive clinicals, gave me experience with a vast range of injuries and patients.”

-Jaylyn Graham is eager to begin his graduate education after earning his bachelor’s degree in fine arts from Ball State this Spring.
-In Fall 2021, he will begin working on a master’s degree in information and communication sciences and a graduate certificate in emerging media design and development.
+Jaylyn Graham was eager to begin his graduate education after earning his bachelor’s degree in fine arts from Ball State last Spring.
+In the Fall, he began working on a master’s degree in information and communication sciences and a graduate certificate in emerging media design and development.

 Explore Ball State’s graduate programs and apply today at bsu.edu/gradadmissions.